I and my family and guest just recently spent a day in Universal Studios in Orlando, Florida. Here are some observations for your consideration.

 Read the warning signs with a grain of salt

-Is the Cat and the Hat sign really that dangerous?
+Is the Cat and the Hat ride really that dangerous?
 If you read the sign, it sounds like it could kill you.
-Apparently, Universal, in an attempt not to get sued, makes every ride sound like you could die if you have a heart condition, motion sickness, or any medical impairment.
+Apparently, Universal, in an attempt not to get sued, makes every ride sound like you could die from riding it if you have a heart condition, motion sickness, or any medical impairment.
 It’s unfortunate they do this, because it’s hard to determine what ride may really be off limits for you.
 I get motion sickness, but I can take some of the rides.
 Probably, you can, too, but you’ll never know from the signs.
 And it’s not like you can send the hardiest ahead of you to judge the ride on your behalf.
 Use your own judgment.

 A final warning